mikepschneider/CircuitPython_nonblocking_timer/README.rst

 Usage Example
 =============

-.. todo:: Add a quick, simple example.
-It and other examples should live in the examples folder and be included in docs/examples.rst.
+..
+This is a class to simplify the use of time.monotinic() when working with CircuitPython.

 Contributing
 ============